 Ingredients Notes and Substitutions for Whipped Sweet Potatoes

 - Sweet Potatoes.
 All vegetables that look like sweet potatoes in the United States are sweet potatoes, even the vegetables that might be labeled "yams" in the market.
 True yams are rare in the United States.
 I used California-grown sweet potatoes grown and processed by Mininger Farms in the San Joaquin Valley, California.

 - Olive Oil.
-I used California-based Rosenthal Ranch organic extra virgin olive oil for all of the components of this recipe: Whipped Feta, Pomegranate Salsa and drizzling at the end over the blue cheese and walnuts.
+I used California-based Rosenthal Ranch organic extra virgin olive oil for all of the components of this recipe.

 - Kosher Salt.
 I use this brand Kosher salt in the dark red box.

 - Whipped Feta.
 If you don't have time or energy to make the whipped feta, use crumbled feta, which by itself is strong and salty.
 However, since you will have your food processor out for the Whipped Sweet Potatoes, you might as well make the Whipped Feta too because you will want to use it for everything from cheese boards to salads.